Tercio: The Portuguese terços

-The infantry of the army organized for the expedition to Morocco in 1578 was made up of these four terços together with the Terço of the Adventurers (totally made up of young nobles), three mercenary terços (the German, the Italian, and the Castilian), and a unit of elite sharpshooters of the Portuguese garrison of Tangier.
+The infantry of the army organized for the expedition to Morocco in 1578 was made up of these four terços, together with the Terço of the Adventurers (made up entirely of young nobles), three mercenary terços (the German, the Italian, and the Castilian), and a unit of elite sharpshooters of the Portuguese garrison of Tangier.
 This was the Portuguese force which fought the Battle of Alcácer Quibir.

 While united with the Spanish Crown, from 1580 to 1640, Portugal kept the organization of terços, although the Army had declined.
 Several Spanish tercios were sent to Portugal; the principal of them, the Spanish infantry Tercio of the City of Lisbon, occupied the main fortresses of the Portuguese capital.
 The Terço of the Navy of the Crown of Portugal, the ancestor of the modern Portuguese Marines, was created in this period.

 After the restoration of Portuguese sovereignty in 1640, the Army was reorganized by King John IV of Portugal.
 The terços remained the basic units of the Portuguese infantry.
 Two types of terços were organized: the paid terços (first line permanent units) and the auxiliary terços (second line militia units).
 Portugal won the Restoration War with these terços.

 At the end of the 17th century, the terços were already organized as modern regiments.
 However, the first line terços were only transformed into regiments in 1707, during the War of the Spanish Succession – after the Spanish tercios were transformed into regiments in 1704.
 The second line terços were only transformed into militia regiments in 1796.
 Some of the old terços are direct ancestors of modern regiments of the Portuguese Army.